 Talbot County has 49 rivers, streams and bays

-Freshwater fishing (shad, perch, catfish, striped bass, trout, bluegill, carp, bluefish, drum, croaker, black drum, mackerel, )/ fly fishing (miles and choptank) trout
+Freshwater fishing: shad, perch, catfish, striped bass, trout, bluegill, carp, bluefish, drum, croaker, black drum, mackerel; fly fishing trout on the Miles and Choptank Rivers

 Talbot County has 178.5 miles of bike trails, including one of the top 25 routes in the USA

 April 25, 1662 – our official birthday